Green Chile Corn Custard

 Preheat the oven to 350º.
 In a medium bowl, mix the custard ingredients well.
-Pour into pan, top with crumbled goat cheese and fresh ground black pepper.
+Pour into pan, top with fresh ground black pepper.
 Bake uncovered for 40-50 minutes, until set.
 It will puff up, indicating that the eggs are cooked.
-Cover the pan if the edges gets too brown before the custard is cooked.

 Makes 12-14 side servings

 Smoky Pimento Cheese

 Serve this smoky spread with the usual crackers, or spread on a sandwich in place of a slice of regular cheddar.
 I promise it will not disappoint.